Restricted User Shell

 An exit status of 0 means no errors, 1 means an error has occurred.

-In test mode, you may set debugging level (see Debugging) from the command line, using the --debug (-d) command line option.
+In test mode, you can set debugging level (see Debugging) from the command line, using the --debug (-d) command line option.
 It expects a single number specifying debugging level as its argument.
 The debugging level set this way overrides settings from the configuration file.

-Following are several examples that illustrate the use of test mode in various cases:
+Here are several examples that illustrate the use of test mode in various cases:

 $ rush --test